sribtc/BTC_DAILY_WORK/COVID-19 DecisionTree Chatbot/README.md

 # Running the code
-  change the path in the terminal to pwd (presnet working directory) and run the code
+  change the path in terminal to pwd (presnet working directory) and run the code
   ```
     python covid-19-chatbot.py
   ```